tugcanolgun/vigilio/docs/source/usage/how_to_use.rst

 When adding a movie, subtitles should automatically be added but you may want to repeat these when,

-* When you change your language settings.
+* You change your language settings.
-* When you add a movie by manually through admin panel.
+* You add a movie by manually through admin panel.

 Head to **Manage -> Settings -> Redownload Subtitles**